jadecobra/python_tdd_exercises/source/code/code_truth_table.rst

 #################################
-truth table: Tests and Solutions
+truth table: tests and solutions
 #################################

 **********